The axiom system of classical harmony: Abstract

 \section{Abstract}

-This paper constructs a new mathematical axiom system for classical harmony, which is a prescriptive rule system for composing music, introduced in the second half of the 18th century.
+This paper provides a new mathematical axiom system for classical harmony, which is a prescriptive rule system for composing music, introduced in the second half of the 18th century.
 The clearest model of classical harmony is given by the homophonic four-part pieces of music.
 The form of these pieces is based on the earlier four-part chorale adaptations of J. S. Bach.
-This paper gives a logical structuring of the musical phenomena belonging to the research area of classical harmony.
-Using these, it constructs a consistent mathematical axiom system, which incorporates the usual classical compositional principles as constraints for compliance with classical harmony, giving restrictions on the general solution set of homophonic four-part pieces.
+Our paper logically structures the musical phenomena belonging to the research area of classical harmony.
+Its main result, the fundamental theorem of tonality, provides a way to construct a complete axiom system which incorporates the well-known classical compositional principles about chord changing and voice leading.
+In this axiom system, a piece complies with classical harmony if it satisfies the formal requirements of four-part homophony and it does not violate any classical chord-changing or modulational rules. \\ \textbf{Keywords:} axiom system, classical compositional principles, trichotomy of keys, homophonic four-part piece, fundamental theorem of tonality, chord-changing rules